Vascular Rings Treatment & Management

 In cases of complete vascular rings with right aortic arch anatomy, the primary structure to be divided is the ligamentum arteriosum.

+After left thoracotomy, the anatomy should be dissected out and clearly visualized.
+The vagus and recurrent nerves should be visualized and preserved.
 The ligamentum is divided between vascular clamps and the ends oversewn.
 After ligamentum division, any associated fibrous or adhesive bands in the area are also divided.

 In cases of right aortic arch with mirror-image branching and retroesophageal ligamentum arteriosum, a prominent or aneurysmal Kommerell diverticulum may be present.
-If so, it should be resected over a partially occluding vascular clamp and primarily oversewn or mobilized with adjacent descending aorta so that it may be pexed or transfixed to nearby vertebral fascia.
+If so, it should be resected over a partially occluding vascular clamp and primarily oversewn or mobilized with the adjacent descending aorta so that it may be affixed to nearby vertebral fascia.
 If left alone, these diverticula can contribute to the compression on the trachea and esophagus.
-A few authors have advocated division of the aberrant left subclavian artery in these cases as well, but this is very rarely indicated for relief of the symptoms caused by the ring and may cause symptoms of subclavian steal later.

-Repair of anomalous left pulmonary artery
+Anomalous left pulmonary artery

 In cases using median sternotomy and bypass, aortic and single right atrial cannulation is employed.
 The infant is cooled to 32°C so that the normal cardiac rhythm is maintained.

-The left pulmonary artery is identified at its junction with the right and is dissected out as far to the left as possible, taking care to avoid injury to the membranous portion of the trachea.
+The left pulmonary artery is identified at its junction with the right and is dissected out as far to the left as possible, with care taken to avoid injury to the membranous portion of the trachea.
 Its origin is often on the posterior surface of the right pulmonary artery and to the right of the trachea.

 The pericardium is opened on the posterior left side near the site where the ligamentum arteriosum meets the pulmonary artery.
 The left pulmonary artery is identified in this area and freed from surrounding adhesions.